Bosmare/ToiletWizard/README.md

-"# ToiletWizard - Front End for displaying toilet status"
+"# ToiletWizard - Front End demo "

-To view, open index.html in the dist folder
+To view, open index.html in an intact dist folder